Mesbah-Us-Saleheen/airbnb/README.md

 # Airbnb

-This is a simple airbnb template built by React
+This is a simple airbnb template built by React for small devices

 # Important Topics Covered